 DiamondCore® Tools offers the unique Shrink Ruler, a flexible, two-sided plastic measuring tool designed for potters to gauge clay shrinkage with four clay shrinkage percentages, making it indispensable for precise projects like teapot lids and cookie jars.

-( The photos show the two sides of the same ruler, 6% and 10% on one side and 12% and 14% on the other side,)
+The photos show both sides of the same ruler.
+One side shows 6% and 10%, the other side shows 12% and 14%.

 HOW TO MEASURE THE SHRINKAGE RATE OF YOUR CLAY

-M=length of line in original moist clay slab with regular ruler (10”)
+M=length of line in original moist clay slab with a regular ruler (10”)

-F= length of line in finished clay slab (with regular ruler)
+F= length of a line in a finished clay slab (with a regular ruler)